-'''

 GRHead --> GRBody.

-'''

-A grammar rule is interpreted as stating that its head, GRHead, can be rewritten by its body, GRBody.
-The head and the body of grammar rules are constructed from non-terminals and terminals.
-The head of a grammar rule is a non-terminal or the conjunction of a non-terminal and, following, a terminal-sequence (a right-hand-context, see 7.14.3):
+where GRHead, the head(of a grammar rule) (cf. Definition 3.16), can be rewritten by GRBody, its body(of a grammar rule) (cf. Definition 3.1).
+The head and the body of grammar rules are constructed from non-terminals, terminals and control constructs.
+The head(of a grammar rule) is a non-terminal or the conjunction of a non-terminal and, following, a terminal-sequence (a right-hand-context, see 7.14.3):